Administrators

 The information included in the chart has been gathered directly from vendors/publishers of core program materials.
 The Literacy Team at the Arizona Department of Education provides this information as a resource.
 Although only one study has been linked in the table, it is recommended that all additional studies available be reviewed, as well.
 LEAs must choose programs that meet their specific needs and must make certain those programs meet the criteria of the law (ARS 15-704: J1-3).

-As a local control state, schools and districts have the liberty to select curriculum and instructional materials that they feel best meet the needs of their student population.
+It is the responsibility of schools to select curriculum and instructional materials that they feel best meet the needs of their student population.

 However, A.R.S.
-15-704 requires all schools and charters that serve any K-3 students to adopt instructional curriculum and intervention which meets select criteria.
-Intervention programs used with K-3 students in Arizona must meet one of the top three evidence tiers, as defined by ESSA.
+15-704 requires all public schools that serve any K-3 students to adopt an intervention instructional curriculum which meets select criteria:

 Vendors used across the state submitted information (in the table below) which may or may not meet the legislative criteria and listed requirements.

-Each year, ADE rereviews all products to ensure materials maintain these standards.
-Ultimately, it is the responsibility of each schools’ leadership and literacy team to ensure interventions in use continue to meet the highest standards.
-It is the goal of the Arizona Department of Education and Move on When Reading team to assist LEAs in the decision-making process for all curricular and intervention materials.
+It is the responsibility of each school’s leadership and literacy team to ensure intervention curriculum in use continues to meet the highest standards.
+It is the goal of the Arizona Department of Education and Move On When Reading team to assist LEAs in the decision-making process for all curricular and intervention materials.

 Understanding ESSA evidence provisions and MOWR legislation is an important step in the decision-making process.
 ADE requires that all programs qualify for one of the top three ESSA tiers of evidence and show a statistically significant positive effect on a relevant outcome.
 It is also important to consider the local context, especially the grade levels and demographics for which the studies’ student population were conducted, in determining if a program is the right fit for any LEA or school.
 Below are some resources that may help LEAs in the decision-making process.